 Lord Wallace of Tankerness: If I was to submit a freedom of information request for the current inquiries guidance document, what kind of response would I get?

 Simon Madden: We would have to consider the request on its merits when it came in, but it is very much an issue of policy development and advice to Ministers at the moment.
-We should probably wait and see what ministerial decision on publication comes.
+We should wait and see what ministerial decision on publication comes.

 Baroness Sanderson of Welton: Thanks for coming today.
 Mr Madden, you have mentioned that you sponsor three inquiries, and I should say, having worked previously with some of your colleagues, that there is no issue with the independence of the inquiry and the workings of the Cabinet unit.
 It is absolutely separated and has always been done brilliantly.